 Part of the challenge was migrating legacy document processes that were key to the company’s engineering operations.
 Imelda Bettinger, SharePoint Developer at Dresser Natural Gas Solutions, explained: “We had 4-6 months to replicate what we had before and needed a process automation tool that we could implement quickly due to the time constraints.”

 Microsoft Office 365 was chosen as the platform to begin the rebuild and the FlowForma Process Automation tool as the best application for process automation.
 Bettinger saw an opportunity, not just to replicate old processes but to leverage FlowForma Process Automation’s no code capabilities to build something better.
 She wanted non-technical users to be involved in creating their own processes and a simpler interface that would encourage more employees to engage with workflows.

 Speed was of the essence, not just in implementing a solution but in the ongoing development of processes.
-Imelda Bettinger liked that FlowForma Process Automation ticked both boxes.
+Imelda Bettinger liked that FlowForma ticked both boxes and was ideal fit for a wide range of use cases in workflow automation in oil and gas.
 Installation took just 30 minutes and she immediately had a process automation solution that was fully integrated with Microsoft Office 365, including SharePoint, which was used as the company’s document repository.